tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 #### 4.4.2 Identifiers supporting software and developers (non-normative)

 While the label is a human-friendly identifier for the Test, we need a machine-readable identifier that can be used by software to identify the Test.
 In BDQ, this is the `Term Name`, which is a UUID.
-This allows software to unambiguously identify the Test, and to ensure that in a search through available Tests, this specific Test is located.
+The `Term Name` allows software to unambiguously identify the Test, and to ensure that in a search through available Tests, this specific Test is located.

 We also need to provide a date for the Test definition, and to update that date if the Test definition is modified.